zaiisao/Documentation/en/Recording/token_server.md

 A token is valid for 24 hours at most.
 To ensure the experience of your app user, the Agora SDK that you use triggers the following callbacks when a token expires:

 - `onTokenPrivilegeWillExpire`: Occurs when the token expires in 30 seconds.
-Upon receiving this callback, you need to generate a new token on your server, and call `renewToken` to pass the new token to the SDK.
 - `onRequestToken` (`onTokenPrivilegeDidExpire` on the Web platform): Occurs when the token has expired.

-Upon receiving this callback, you need to generate a new token on your server, and re-join the channel.
+Upon receiving either callback, you need to generate a new token on your server, and call `renewToken` to pass the new token to the SDK.

 ## Reference